cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 				- The grandchildren and other descendants shall inherit by right of representation, and if any one of them should have died, leaving several heirs, the portion pertaining to him shall be divided among the latter in equal portions.
 (933)
 			- **ARTICLE 983.**
 			  collapsed:: true
-				- If illegitimate children survive with legitimate children, the shares of the former shall be in the proportions prescribed by article 895. (n)
+				- If illegitimate children survive with legitimate children, the shares of the former shall be in the proportions prescribed by [article 895](((635f4489-d48f-4bd1-a10e-b20b786ea2c4))). (n)
 			- **ARTICLE 984.**
 			  id:: 6337096d-cafe-4ee6-9ca0-9e55e45e2899
 			  collapsed:: true